lldap

 Use the secrets in your service

-If you use podman managed secrets, you need to make sure
+If you use podman managed secrets, you need to make sure that file ownership and permissions allow the app to access the secrets.

 Configure lldap to use your secrets